jackhwl/Aspnet-Core-6/Core6-WebAPI-DeepDive/Readme.md

 * Demo: Inspecting and Fixing the POST Methods
 * Demo: Creating Child Resources Together with a Parent Resource
 * Demo: Creating a Collection of Resources
+* Demo: Working with Array Keys and Composite Keys